-The Invoice Factoring Platform provides spot invoice factoring whereby it provides loans against specific invoices rather than a credit line based upon a borrower's receivables.
-The Invoice Factoring Platform has been operating for over forty years and owns over 100 franchises across multiple countries.
-The local franchise model operated by the Invoice Factoring Platform offers a number of competitive advantages, including utilising a local presence in the markets in which it operates for marketing, due diligence and customer service purposes.
-The central underwriters of the Invoice Factoring Platform and local franchises share the risk and reward in each Debt Instrument entered into and the centralised functions allows franchises access to customised systems for monitoring and reporting all transactions as well as enabling them to fund Debt Instruments at times within 24 hours of an application being made.
+IFG provides spot invoice factoring whereby it provides loans against specific invoices rather than a credit line based upon a borrower's receivables.
+IFG has been operating since 1972 and now owns at least 150 franchises operating in 9 countries.
+The local franchise model operated by IFG offers a number of competitive advantages, including utilising a local presence in the markets in which it operates for marketing, due diligence and customer service purposes.
+The central underwriters of IFG and local franchisees share the risk and reward in each Debt Instrument entered into and the centralised functions allows franchises access to customised systems for monitoring and reporting all transactions as well as enabling them to fund Debt Instruments at times within 24 hours of an application being made.

-The Invoice Factoring Platform's underwriting process provides four levels of security on every factoring transaction as follows: (i) each borrower enters into an irrevocable letter of assignment providing for the relevant invoice to be paid to the Invoice Factoring Platform; (ii) a replacement invoice may be made available; (iii) security is taken (generally in the form of a UCC (Uniform Commercial Code), PPSR (Personal Property Securities Register), charge or other similar registration) by the Invoice Factoring Platform over the borrower's assets; and (iv) personal or validity guarantees are provided by the borrower's significant shareholders and directors.
-In addition, the Invoice Factoring Platform performs certain diligence checks on each borrower (including a local site visit) and the end account debtor for the relevant invoice.
-The security taken provides for full recourse to the factored invoice and loans are over collateralised with a typical loan to value of approximately 48 per cent.
+IFG's underwriting process provides for four levels of security on every factoring transaction as follows: (i) each borrower enters into an irrevocable letter of assignment providing for the relevant invoice to be paid to IFG; (ii) a replacement invoice may be made available; (iii) security is taken (generally in the form of a UCC (Uniform Commercial Code), PPSR (Personal Property Securities Register), charge or other similar registration) by IFG over the borrower's assets; and (iv) personal or validity guarantees are provided by the borrower's significant shareholders and directors.
+In addition, IFG performs certain diligence checks on each borrower (including a local site visit) and the end account debtor for the relevant invoice.
+The security taken provides for full recourse to the factored invoice and loans are over collateralised with a typical loan to value of 48 per cent.